-The day started off (for me) rather slowly, as a result of having had too many beers too quickly the night before.
+Our first full day in Salavas started off (for me) rather slowly.
+This was, sadly, as a result of having had too many beers too quickly the night before.

 Kas went out to Intermarche in Vallon Pont d’Arc to get some provisions and came back wishing she’d taken someone with her.
-Not because of the shopping, but because the car park has a barrier to stop people parking in there without buying anything from the shop.
+Not because of the shopping, but because the car park has a barrier to stop non-customers from parking there.
 The barrier was designed for someone with a left-hand drive car, and our cars aren’t.

 By the time she came back she needed a break.
 I would say we had breakfast as a family, but we didn’t.
 Various members of the collective drifted in and out without there ever being four of us.
-It was a pleasant environment though – the apartment was on the first floor and had an outdoor terrace with a table big enough for us to sit and eat, and it had a big sunshade.
+It was a pleasant environment though.
+The apartment was on the first floor and had an outdoor terrace.
+This had a table big enough for us to sit and eat, and it had a big sunshade.
 The apartment block was rigged up so that all the apartments looked out to the back, and hence looked out over their gardens and the pool area.
 The weather was warm again.

-After breakfast there was a general lack of enthusiasm followed by a wave of apathy, so eventually we decided that the girls were going to laze around by the pool, which meant I could go and do the handful of geocaches in the village.
+After breakfast there was a general lack of enthusiasm followed by a wave of apathy.
+Eventually we decided that the girls were going to laze around by the pool.
+This meant I could go and do the handful of geocaches in the village.
 There were supposedly five, spread over the whole village, which meant I’d probably need an hour or more to do them.

 The second cache was an easy find at the church and then the third proved a little more tricky.
 Salavas hosts an open-air market on a Sunday morning, and the next cache was right in the middle of it, next to a cheese stall.
 It took me a little while to interpret the hint, and once I had, I then had to haver around and wait a while until the stallholder went off to talk to someone.
 I was then able to make a quick smash-and-grab raid for the cache.